Linux Desktop Testing Project

 LDTP can be used to remotely test applications.

-The LDTP is released under the LGPL.

 History

-LDTP version 0.1.0 was released in January 2005 and then showcased and discussed at GUADEC 2005.
+LDTP version 0.1.0 was released in January 2005 and then showcased and discussed at GNOME Users And Developers European Conference (GUADEC) 2005.
 It was then used at the Google Summer of Code in 2006 for Tinderbox integration, Evolution automation, and LDTP regression suite under GNOME organization.
 Then again in 2007, it was used by the Mozilla Foundation for Firefox automation and Tinderbox integration.

 Example

 This is an example of how LDTP would test writing in gedit: